hyperstack-org/hyperstack/authorization-policies.md

 Broadcast policies can also be associated with a channel and will regulate *all* model changes over specific channels.
 In other words this is just a convenient way to associate a common policy with *all* models.

-Note that models can be associated with channels can also broadcast their changes of the same or different channels.
+Note that models that are associated with channels can also broadcast their changes on the same or different channels.

 #### Defining Policies and Policy Classes